Board of Trustees

 He is also author and editor of several books, including Conservation in the Built Environment (1996), Policy and Law in Heritage Conservation (2001), Management of Historic Centres (2001), European Cultural Heritage: Volume II: A Review of Policy and Practice (2002), Integrated Management Tools in the Heritage of South-East Europe (2008), Funding the Architectural Heritage: A Guide to Policies and Examples (2009) and Guidance on the development of legislation and administration systems in the field of cultural heritage (2011).

-Barry Speker OBE DL LL B is Senior Partner of Samuel Phillips Law Firm, has practised law in Newcastle for over 40 years, and is a Past President of Newcastle Law Society.
+Barry Speker OBE DL LL B is a Consultant with Sintons Law Firm, has practised law in Newcastle for over 40 years, and is a Past President of Newcastle Law Society.
 He specialises in Medical Law and Ethics, Employment Law, Family Law and Immigration.
 He is Trust Solicitor for Newcastle Hospitals Trust and is an Employment Judge for the North East Region.
 Barry also hears Legal Aid Appeals and is an Assessor for the Law Society.